 Morgan Stanley Turns Bullish on Lionsgate Studios, Fidelity at 5.1%

-Lionsgate Studios (LION) just got a bullish flag from Morgan Stanley on the same day Fidelity disclosed a 5.1% ownership stake, with shares at $12.65.
+Morgan Stanley issued a bullish call on Lionsgate Studios (LION) on the same day Fidelity disclosed a 5.1% ownership stake, with shares at $12.65.

-• FMR LLC (Fidelity) disclosed a 5.1% stake in LION, crossing the threshold for meaningful institutional positioning
+- FMR LLC (Fidelity) disclosed a 5.1% stake in LION, crossing the SEC threshold that requires public disclosure

 What Actually Happened

 Morgan Stanley published a bullish view on LION on the same day FMR LLC disclosed a 5.1% ownership position in the company.
-The two events may be unrelated in timing, but they are impossible to separate in impact.
-When Morgan Stanley puts a bullish flag on a name, buy-side desks listen.
-When Fidelity simultaneously discloses a 5.1% stake at current levels, those same desks double-check the thesis.
-In a smaller-cap stock, that sequence creates real buying pressure because institutional flows matter more when the float is tighter.
-The one gap in the bull case right now: Morgan Stanley's specific price target has not surfaced in available data, which means the conviction is clear but the upside math is not yet public.
+Whether the timing was coordinated is unknown.
+The market effect is not ambiguous.
+Morgan Stanley upgrades move buy-side desks — the bank's equity research carries weight across institutional accounts.
+A Fidelity disclosure above 5% on the same news cycle pushes those same desks to revisit the thesis.
+In a smaller-cap stock, that combination accelerates buying because institutional flows carry more weight when the float is limited.
+One gap remains in the bull case: Morgan Stanley's specific price target has not appeared in publicly available data.
+The bank's directional view is clear.
+The upside math is still missing.

 The Catch

-FMR LLC's 5.1% disclosure covers Fidelity's entire fund complex, active and passive funds combined.
-A meaningful portion of that position is likely passive index exposure, not a portfolio manager who built a bottom-up thesis on LION's content library and monetization strategy.
-Passive inclusion is not bearish, but it is not the same as an active fund establishing a position because it thinks the market has the valuation wrong.
-The Morgan Stanley call also arrives without a specific price target in the data available here.
-"Strong price appreciation" is directional without an anchor.
-Sell-side activity over the next two to four weeks is the real tell on whether this is a consensus forming or a single firm getting out ahead of the pack.
+FMR LLC's 5.1% disclosure covers Fidelity's entire fund complex — active and passive funds combined.
+A large share of that position is likely passive index exposure, not a portfolio manager who built a case on LION's content library and decided the stock was undervalued.
+Passive inclusion is not a negative.
+It is not the same as an active fund taking a deliberate position based on a bottom-up valuation call.
+The Morgan Stanley call also lacks a published price target.
+"Strong price appreciation" is a direction, not a number.
+Whether other sell-side firms upgrade over the next two to four weeks will show if a broader consensus is forming or if this is one bank getting out ahead of the pack.

 Bottom Line

-The setup is worth tracking.
-A major bank going bullish while a major asset manager discloses a stake above 5% on the same news cycle is a dual institutional signal that shifts the risk-reward for investors sitting on the sideline.
-Lionsgate Studios at $12.65 is on more buy-side radars today than it was 48 hours ago.
-The number that resolves this story: Morgan Stanley's specific price target, which will tell you exactly how much upside the bank sees and whether the conviction matches the language.
+Two institutional signals landed on the same day.
+Morgan Stanley went bullish on LION.
+Fidelity crossed 5% and filed a public disclosure.
+Together, they put Lionsgate Studios at $12.65 on more buy-side screens today than it was 48 hours ago.
+The number that clarifies this story is Morgan Stanley's specific price target — still unpublished — which will show how much upside the bank projects and whether the conviction behind the call matches the language.

 Run a full Basis Report for LION at /stock/lion to see the valuation context, revenue trends, and risk profile in one place.